nescobar/nescobar.github.io/_posts/2018-10-7-Tennis-Visualization.md

 The full notebook can be accessed [here](https://kaggle.com/nescobar/data-visualizations-of-atp-tennis-competitions/).

-### Load the data
+### Loading the data
 There is one _.csv_ file per year per tournament type.
-In this analysis I'm only loading _atp_matches_YYYY_ files which contain ATP the matches for that year.
+In this analysis I'm only loading _atp_matches_YYYY_ files which contain the ATP matches for that year.

 ```python
 # Path to all atp_matches_YYYY.csv files